rumblefishdev/restrict-ips-lambda/README.md

 The stack deploys a Lambda@Edge function in us-east-1 region.

-In order to make the CloudFront distribution use it, modify your CloudFormation template with the following:
+In order for the CloudFront distribution to use it, modify your CloudFormation template in the following way:

     CloudFront:
       Type: AWS::CloudFront::Distribution